 In the European Union, antidumping duties are in place covering silicon metal imports from China and ferrosilicon imports from China and Russia.
-In April 2019, the European Commission initiated a review to determine whether to maintain the antidumping measures in place and the rates of duty to be imposed.
+In April 2019, the European Commission initiated a review to determine whether to maintain the antidumping measures in place for ferrosilicon.
 In June 2020, and as a result of this proceeding, the European Commission renewed the orders on ferrosilicon from China and Russia for another five years.
+In 2021, the European Commission initiated a review to determine whether to maintain the antidumping measures in place for silicon metal.
+The final decision is expected by the end of June 2022.
+Also, in October 2021, the European Commission created a new provisional antidumping duty for calcium silicon imports from China for 6 months.
+On March 23, 2022, the European Commission imposed definitive antidumping duties on calcium silicon imports from China for a 5-year period.